Regd.No.: 126198/071/072

 Day 6 : Trek to Marlung 4,137 m – 04 hours.

 Today's journey will be difficult but nonetheless highly exciting because of the alpine region's rising elevation today.
 We will begin the hike by visiting the Thame Monastery before continuing upstream along the Bhote Koshi River to Marlung Village.
 From this point on, the majority of the route will be via the towns of Thyangmoche and Hungmo, which are surrounded by pastureland and a sparsely populated natural environment.
-After finally traveling through a less vegetated area, we eventually arrive in Marlung for an overnight halt.
+After finally traveling through a less vegetated area, we eventually arrived in Marlung for an overnight halt.

 Food